bcgov/EDUC-ECAS/openshift/README.md

 One of my last theories to test is that the push to the Dev branch isn't triggering the webhook call

 Confirmed that the push to the dev branch wasn't triggering the webhook.
 Merged dev into Master

+Pointed the build to the master branch since it's only commits to master that will trigger the pipeline